IBM-Bluemix-Docs/compare-comply/schema.md

         - `cell_id`: The unique ID of the value in the table.
         - `location`: The location of the value cell in the input document as defined by its `begin` and `end` indexes.
         - `text`: The text content of the table cell without HTML markup.
-    - `contexts`: A list of related material that precedes and follows åthe table, excluding its section title, which is provided in the `section_title` field.
+    - `contexts`: A list of related material that precedes and follows the table, excluding its section title, which is provided in the `section_title` field.
 Related material includes related sentences; footnotes; and sentences from other parts of the document that refer to the table.
 The list is represented as an array.
 Each object in the array consists of the following elements:
       - `text`: The text contents of a related material from the input document, without HTML markup.
       - `location`: The location of the related material in the input document as defined by its `begin` and `end` indexes.
   - `document_structure`: An object that describes the structure of the input document.